 - Inversely, Dennis's rival Walter the Softie has changed into more of a Jerkass over the years, making him less sympathetic and more of a deserving victim.

-- This change was implemented to avoid accusations that the comic was endorsing homophobic bullying by making Walter much more of a match for Dennis due to his sneakiness and intelligence and less of an effiminate softie who likes ballet and playing with teddy bears.
+- This change was implemented to avoid accusations that the comic was endorsing homophobic bullying by making Walter much more of a match for Dennis due to his sneakiness and intelligence and less of an effeminate softie who likes ballet and playing with teddy bears.

-- Played with to some degree in the The Little Rascals movie, in which the kids are basically the same despite the fact that the setting is about 70 years later.
+- Played with to some degree in the The Little Rascals movie, in which the kids are the same even though the setting is about 70 years later.

 - Willy Wonka and the Chocolate Factory suffers for this now.
 The kids are bratty, certainly, but by today's standards don't really deserve all the perils they're put in.
 This trope is also probably why the kids in more recent adaptations of the source novel are made much, much more intolerable.
 One can argue that they never really deserve what they get, but it's classic Roald Dahl over-the-top parody of morality tales — and it all comes from cause and effect, in the same way jumping into a lion's cage will get you mauled!

 - By 1960 standards, Scout, narrator of To Kill a Mockingbird was a classic tomboy.
 Read the book from a modern point of view, and you can only tell she's not supposed to be a feminine girl because people keep saying so.